-What is a Drafter?
+What Does it Take to Be a Drafter?

 Drafter Job Description All drafters not listed separately.

-- Engineering Drafter
+- Drafter Apprentice

 - CAD Designer (Computer-Aided Design Designer)